 If the new user is coming from Windows or MAC it is the ultimate option because the user interface is less confusing and similar to Windows with single icon mode and taskbar at the bottom.
 The installation process is very easy and the user can install software by only one click.
 Linux Mint Cinnamon uses gnome, which is a modern desktop environment.
 It builds on the solid base of Ubuntu which makes it fast.

-Ubuntu is solid easy to use distribution.
+Ubuntu is a solid, easy to use distribution.
 Its Debian based and they do offer professional support.
 Debian based OS are free operating systems and provide all packages, precompiled softwares that are easy to install on your computer.
 Ubuntu uses the Unity desktop which is a beginner-friendly user interface.